telerik/winforms-docs/dock/object-model/raddock-properties-and-methods.md

 * __QuickNavigatorSettings:__ this property give you an object of type QuickNavigatorSettings.
 This object gives you a full control over the [Quick Navigator]({%slug winforms/dock/architecture-and-features/quick-navigator%}) features.

+* __ShowDocumentPinButton__: Shows/hides the pin button of the tab items.
+This button allows you to pin the tabs.
+This way you can keep some of the tabs visible and navigate trough others.

 ## RadDock Methods